East Side Art Gallery

-Our summer visiting hours are 9am-3pm.
+Gallery visiting hours are 9am-3pm.

 In addition to our current exhibit, we offer a beautiful selection of handmade greeting cards, jewelry, sculpture, handbags, artwork, pottery, and fiber art from our MN Maker community.
 Artists include: Marilyn Meyer, Tom Nelson, Juan Parker, Susan Turnock, Marie Olofsdotter, Erik Riese, Heartifactory by Stacie Brown Forbes, Anne Spooner, Kim Hanks, Kitty Anderson, Mem Lloyd, Lois Tschida, Rolund Taylor-Enroth, Shakun Maheshwari, Diane Michele and more!

 Tamina Muhammad is an illustration artist and face painter who studied illustration at Pratt Institute in Manhattan, N.Y.
 She was born in East Orange New Jersey and has been in the Twin Cities with her family for 3 years.
 Tamina has been drawing since childhood and is inspired by the world around her.
 Her work is a reflection of her multi-cultural heritage.
 She draws influence from motherhood, her native ancestry, as well as her time in the Southwest.
 She works with watercolor, acrylic, Prism markers, colored pencil, ink paints, handmade Moroccan inks, and saffron.

 Our gallery is located at 977 Payne Ave, St. Paul, MN 55130.